-Burton Snowboards was the world’s first snowboard manufacturing company and is the largest snowboarding company in the world.
+Burton Snowboards was the world’s first snowboard manufacturing company and is the largest snowboarding company in the world that has snowboards for sale.
 It was established in 1977 by Jake Burton Carpenter in Manchester, Vermont.
 Jake grew up in Cedarhurst, New York and after graduating from New York University, he became inspired by Sherman Poppen’s invention, the Snurfer.

 Over the next couple of years, Jake Burton made several modifications based on the original Snurfer design.
 In 1977 Jake Burton moved his operation to Londonberry, Vermont in order to pursue his dream of building snowboards and snowboarding gear.
 Jake manufactured his first Burton snow board by hand in his garage that year.
 Because Burton was working under a shoestring budget, he couldn't afford the proper equipment and applied polyurethane to his snowboards wearing a scuba mask.
 A little-known fact is that Jake’s co-founder at the time was Dimitrije Milovich, who eventually left Burton to start Winterstick snowboards in Salt Lake City, Utah.

-The following year, Burton moved to Manchester, Vermont where Jake and his small team, shaped and produced snowboards.
+The following year, Burton moved to Manchester, Vermont where Jake and his small team, shaped and produced snowboards for sale.
 Burton’s first snowboards were constructed from bentwood laminate and had a fixed binding that held the rider’s snowboard boots tightly to their snowboard.

 At the same time, Jake Burton Carpenter was on a mission to convince ski resorts to allow snowboarding.
 In 1982, Suicide Six Resort in Pomfret, Vermont was the first to open its resort to snowboarders.
 Suicide Six was also the location of the first National Snowboard Championship.
 Soon after, additional Vermont resorts such as Stratton Mountain Resort, Jay Peak, and Stowe open their slopes to men and women snowboarders.